A Flame That Never Dies:

 Conclusion:

-1. Reduced Cost of Capital
+1. Reduced Cost of Capital in Debt Financing:

 • In a liquidation scenario, lenders accept lower returns since debt is considered less risky, and its repayment—both in timing and amount—is more certain.